tweksteen/burst/doc/index.rst

   In [9]: new_r.response
   Out[9]: <200 Gzip 5419>

-:class:Response objects have the attributes: status, reason, headers, content, readable_content.
+:class:`Response` objects have the attributes: status, reason, headers, content, readable_content.
 You can use the *preview* method to open a static dump of the response in your favorite $BROWSER.

 RequestSet
 ----------

-A RequestSet is just a set of requests.
+A :class:`RequestSet` is just a set of requests.
 Usually, you'll have one from a proxy method.
 You can add more requests from another capture session::

   In [10]: w()